 SAC's online learning platform, the Educator Portal, lies at the heart of the service.

 SAC needed to transition from a product to a service in order to provide an end-to-end experience for our users.

 Most mature products are designed as services to create an end-to-end user experience.
 The Science Action Club service includes tangible products (such as an online learning course), multiple artifact-based touchpoints (including recruiting material and surveys), as well as a steady stream of communication.

 I worked on establishing a design system for Science Action Club's online trainings.
-Here are some of the system's atoms.
+Here are some of the system's atoms and molecules.

 I led the design and development of an online training platform, called the Educator Portal, to scale SAC's impact from 5 sites in the Bay Area to 500 sites across the U.S.

 Here is a sample flow showing the different sections of the Educator Portal.

 In addition to a website, the Educator Portal is also accessible via an iPad app.

 We organized a user test with 25 educators and employed contextual observation as well as think alouds to capture our results.